 This financial report is designed to provide the reader a general overview of the Station's finances.
-Questions or requests for more information concerning any of the information provided in this report should be directed to Luther Lee, Vice President for Administration and Treasurer, Washburn University, 1700 SW College Ave., Topeka, Kansas 66621.
+Questions or requests for more information concerning any of the information provided in this report should be directed to Luther Lee, Director of Finance and Controller, Washburn University, 1700 SW College Ave., Topeka, Kansas 66621.